Are you planning to learn the Korean language in India? Are you fascinated with Korean culture, K-Pop, or maybe career prospects?

-With the advent of new technology like teleconferencing and video-conferencing, it is now possible to hold conferences and meetings between personnel from India and their counterparts in South Korea without having to actually travel between the two countries.
+With the advent of new technology like teleconferencing and video-conferencing, it is now possible to hold conferences and meetings between India and their counterparts in South Korea without traveling between the two countries.

-With the ever-increasing digitalized world, Korean experts can earn handsome money by working as a freelancer in different domains such as translator, proofreader, etc.
+Korean experts can earn handsome money with the ever-increasing digitalized world by working as freelancers in different domains such as translators, proofreaders, etc.

 (iii) Teacher and Trainer